ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/FluidEnrichedLabels/Index.rst

 HTML Usage
 ==========

-If you want to use HTML tags in the label in addition to the pure text output, you must activate the `HTML Texts <configuration-layout-htmltexts>`__ option.
+If you want to use HTML tags in the label in addition to the pure text output, you must activate the :ref:`HTML Texts <configuration-layout-htmltexts>` option.

 ..  warning::

+    Only enable HTML output for trusted labels and trusted Fluid templates.
-    Please note that Klaro itself does not support HTML code in every label.
+    Klaro itself does not support HTML code in every label.
 In such cases, the HTML characters may be encoded.

 Full Structure
 ==============